gnyrfta/gameboy/README.md

 - [X] Figure out why only the contours of the set are showing - why is the inside of the figure black instead of max colour?
 - Implement cursor in fractal program, so that you can escape the program.
 - Add more colours to the fractal program. :art:
-- Rotate 'Mandelbrot' text on menu to the same orientation as the fractal program.

 ### After that
+- Implement an 'etch a sketch' as the next item on the menu.
-- Implement Filips 'Asteroids' game as a second item on the menu.
+- Implement Filips 'Asteroids' game as the fourth item on the menu.
 :milky_way:
 ### Whenever someone is inspired
 - Build (3D-print?) a holder for the screen.
 Or use a shoebox.
+- Screensaver using some of the cool pixel art from that person I follow on Mastodon, if its gpl or so.